flykiller13/Delete-Tracks/README.md

 # Delete-Tracks
-Maya Python script to remove tracks with unchanged values.
+Cinema4D Python script to remove tracks with unchanged values.
 Helps for clarity.